apache/iceberg/site/docs/spark-structured-streaming.md

 The required value in `pathToTable` depends on the catalog:

 * Hadoop Catalog: the location of the table
-* Hive Catalog: the table identifier represented by String (`catalog.database.table`)
+* Hive Catalog: the Iceberg table identifier represented by String (`database.table`)

 Iceberg doesn't support "continuous processing", as it doesn't provide the interface to "commit" the output.